umami-hep/puma/docs/source/examples/dummy_data.md

 ```

 Finally, the `get_dummy_tagger_aux` function returns a h5 file with both jet and
 track collections (needed for aux task plots).
-These include the following columns:
+These include the following columns
+(aux task information is generated for both vertexing and track origin classification):

 jets:
 - `HadronConeExclTruthLabelID`